At Project Respect we are committed to protecting the privacy of the information that we collect about you during your time with our service.

-If you have a complaint about Project Respect’s privacy practices or our handling of your personal and sensitive information please contact our Executive Director.
+If you have feedback, require an appeal or have a complaint about Project Respect’s privacy practices, our handling of your personal and sensitive information, service access issues or your rights have been violated, please contact our Executive Director.

 We will endeavour to acknowledge receipt of a complaint within 14 business days of receiving it and to complete our investigation into your complaint in a timely manner.
 This may include, for example, gathering the relevant facts, locating and reviewing relevant documents and speaking to relevant individuals.

 In most cases, we expect that complaints will be investigated and a response provided within 30 days of receipt of the complaint.
 If the matter is more complex and our investigation may take longer, we will write and let you know.

 If you are not satisfied with our response, you can refer your complaint to the Office of the Australian Information Commissioner or, in some instances, other regulatory bodies, such as the Victorian Health Services Commissioner or the Australian Communications and Media Authority.

 If we are otherwise required to send information overseas we will take measures to protect your personal information, by either ensuring that the destination country has similar protections in relation to privacy or that we enter into contractual arrangements with the recipient of your personal information that safeguards your privacy.

 Project Respect reserves the right to review, amend and/or update this policy from time to time.

 How to contact us:

 Fax: (03) 9416 3401

 For information about privacy generally, or if your concerns are not resolved to your satisfaction, you can contact the Office of the Australian Information Commissioner.
 Phone: 1300 363 992.
 Email: [email protected]